 - Members of the Housing and Community Care Teams are experts in the field of human rights law and regularly employ arguments under the ECHR;

-- Our Actions Against the Police Team is experienced in pursuing claims under the ECHR; and
+- Members of the Civil Actions Against the Police and Public Bodies Team are experienced in pursuing claims under the ECHR; and

-- The Inquests Team is instructed in cases on the application of Article 2 to inquest proceedings.
+- Members of the Inquests and Public Inquiries Team are instructed in cases on the application of Article 2 to inquest proceedings.

-In addition, Chambers' commitment to human rights is further demonstrated by our Members' involvement in organisations such as Inquest, Liberty, British Irish Rights Watch and Amicus, and by their involvement in death penalty work in the US and human rights missions to Bahrain.
-Our Members also deliver seminars and training on all aspects of human rights relating to all areas of specialisation, both through Chambers activities and personal commitment to specific organisations.
+In addition, Chambers’ commitment to human rights is further demonstrated by our members’ involvement in organisations such as Inquest, Liberty and Amicus, and by their involvement in death penalty work in the US and human rights missions to Bahrain.
+Our members also deliver seminars and training on all aspects of human rights relating to all areas of specialisation, both through Chamber’s activities and personal commitment to specific organisations.